About Blog Contact Links Vault

 Into Software Development

-Plus, QA-background developers tend to write more testable, maintainable code because they’ve seen what happens when you don’t.
+Plus, QAs with coding backgrounds tend to write more testable, maintainable code because they’ve seen what happens when you don’t.

 Into QA Leadership and Strategy